utkarsh2299/DA5401-Data-Analytics-Lab/README.md

 # DA5401-2024
-DA5401 Data Analytics Lab (2024) -- The repo contains useful material, Assignments and Solutions for the Data Analytics course at IIT Madras.
+DA5401 Data Analytics Lab (2024) -- The repo contains useful material, Assignments, and some of my Solutions for the Data Analytics course at IIT Madras.

 ## Course Objectives
 * Evaluating the results of Machine Learning modeling